bictorv/chaosnet-bridge/doc/CONVERSE.md

 2. a Destination selector, indicating where messages will be sent
 3. a message Input window, where you type the message to be sent before clicking the Send button.

-There is also a Converse menu (at least one), with settings and additional actions, and an About item.
+There is also a Converse menu (at least one), a Settings menu, and a Conversation menu.
+And an About item.

 ### Conversation
 Each conversation is put in a separate tab, showing the message history for a conversation party.